-257 To consider possible dehydration of gypsum in surface exposures, duration of surface exposure is a
+To consider possible dehydration of gypsum in surface exposures, duration of surface exposure is a critical factor.
+A maximum erosion rate at Gale crater determined by Kite and Myer (2017) is 1 μ m/yr (or about twice this in a martian vear): at this rate a sample with thermal inertia of ~445 to 380 at 1 cm depth may repeatedly reach temperatures of ~0 to 10 °C for about an hour each day for approximately 5×10^3 Mars years, before exposure at the surface and release to erosion.
+Considering only the hour of maximum temperature of each warm-season day, between $L_s 180^\circ$ and $L_s 330^\circ$ (150 sols), cumulative duration above 0 °C will be on the order of 7.5×10^5 h (~85 yr).
+This consideration includes only the warm-season thermal maxima, and the highest credible erosion rate, but this conservative duration nevertheless extends from the range of laboratory studies into the realm where geologic timescales are important.
+In the balance between erosion rate and surface exposure, sedimentary rocks of Gale crater will be within the warmest upper centimeter for thousands of years, with many decades of cumulative surface exposure to temperatures in the range of ~ 0 to 10 °C.

-- about twice this in a martian year); at this rate a sample with thermal inertia of \sim 445 to 380 at 1 cm depth - 260 may repeatedly reach temperatures of ~5 to 10 °C for about an hour each day for approximately 5×10^3 - 261 Mars years, before exposure at the surface and release to erosion.
-Considering only the hour of maximum - temperature of each warm-season day, between $L_s 180^\circ$ and $L_s 330^\circ$ (150 sols), cumulative duration - above 5 °C will be on the order of 7.5×10^5 hours (~85 years).
-This consideration includes only the warmseason thermal maxima, and the highest credible erosion rate, but this conservative duration nevertheless extends from the range of laboratory studies into the realm where geologic timescales are important.
-In in Rapin et al. (2016).
-Vaniman and Chipera (2006) found that at ~24 °C and RH <0.1%, gypsum grains from $<45 \mu m$ to $425 \mu m$ began to lose water within 30 to 40 hours and reached complete desiccation to bassanite in 600 hours.
-In later work, using the same equipment but with gypsum in more geologically reasonable forms (satin spar, fracture selenite, and a nodular "chicken wire" evaporite), 150 hours were required for desiccation to begin, and $4x10^3$ hours (satin spar) to $4x10^4$ hours (nodular) to completely desiccate to bassanite (Figure 6).
+This exposure history could allow partial or complete transformation of gypsum to bassanite, as suggested in Rapin et al. (2016).
+Vaniman and Chipera (2006) found that at ~24 °C and RH < 0.1%, gypsum grains from <45 to 425 μ m began to lose water within 30 to 40 h and reached complete desiccation to bassanite in 600 h.
+In later work, using the same equipment but with gypsum in more geologically reasonable forms (satin spar, fracture selenite, and a nodular "chicken wire" evaporite), 150 h were required for desiccation to begin, and 4×10^3 h (satin spar) to 4×10^4 h (nodular) to completely desiccate to bassanite (Fig. 6).
 These results indicate that the time required to convert gypsum to bassanite can vary over two orders of magnitude, depending on crystal form and size.